In this article, we will guide you through all the essential questions you should consider to ensure you are maximising your points earning potential.

 The following answers are general advice and do not take into account your personal circumstances.
 Be sure to consider all aspects of a Qantas credit card before applying.

-Generally, the Westpac Altitude and American Express Black bundle will give you the highest daily earn rate, at 1.25 Qantas Points per dollar spend for the Amex card.
+Generally, the Qantas American Express Ultimate will give you the highest daily earn rate, at 1.25 Qantas Points per dollar spend.
 Many other cards also have high sign-up bonuses.
 See our dedicated page on the current Qantas offers.

 What is the best frequent flyer credit card in Australia?